-Are you looking for an easy way to boost your investment or retirement account?
+Are you looking for an easy way to boost your investment or retirement account in 2023?
 The Fidelity Rewards credit card may be just what you’re looking for.

 The Fidelity® Rewards Visa Signature® Card offers the chance to earn unlimited cash back on everyday purchases and have that money sent directly to your Fidelity investment account.

-This card rewards you with 2% back on every purchase you make, so it fits the bill exactly for money expert Clark Howard recommendation to most consumers who are looking for their first rewards credit card.
+That set rate of return on everyday spending fits the bill exactly for money expert Clark Howard’s recommendation to most consumers who are looking for their first rewards credit card.

-In this article, Team Clark will take a deep dive into the Fidelity offering and compare it to the top competitors in the category.
+In this article, I’ll take a deep dive into the Fidelity offering and compare it to the top competitors in the category.

 Table of Contents